freemagee/react-spinner/README.md

 ## Installation

 This is a react component, so should be used in a react project.
-All that is needed currently is the **Spinner** folder located at `\src`.
+All that is needed currently is the **Spinner** folder, and its contents, located at `\src`.

 ## Usage